 Regardless of the size of your company, you should take some time to get to know as many employees as possible.
 Some CEOs rarely talk to their employees which is a mistake.
 The communication will strengthen the bond, and make them feel valued.
 You can ask them about the projects they are currently working on, or how they feel about their role in the company.

 Don’t shy away from asking them about their lives and things they feel passionate about.
-A two-way communication will create a healthy environment in the office, and every employee will know that you appreciate their efforts.
+Two-way communication will create a healthy environment in the office, and every employee will know that you appreciate their efforts.

 Encouraging your employees to be imaginative and creative can completely transform your company.
 So let them know that you are always open to new ideas.
 Just because you as a leader think that something will work doesn’t mean it is the best solution out there.
 Luckily, you are in charge of a team of skilled employees that are more than capable of coming up with unique approaches to different projects and tasks.